 17. Pledge Donations

-In 2021, the use of Buy Now, Pay Later exploded: 56% consumers have used BNPL to purchase and receive a product immediately and finance the cost through several installment payments.
+In 2021, the use of Buy Now, Pay Later exploded: 56% consumers used BNPL to purchase and receive a product immediately and finance the cost through several installment payments.

 No matter what specific fundraiser you choose, one solid way to improve your fundraising this fall is to make use of pledge donations.
 Pledge donations on CauseVox allow donors to select or enter in a dollar amount.
 From there they commit to completing the gift through several monthly or annual installed payments.